tensorflow/tensorflow/tensorflow/python/autograph/g3doc/reference/operators.md

 AutoGraph operators.

 The source of truth for these operators is the [source code](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/python/autograph/operators)
 .
-All public symbols exported by that module is considered an operator.
+All public symbols exported by that module are considered an operator.

 ### Type-based dispatch